-Capitec Bank Limited (which comprises the retail and business bank segments of the Group) was scoped in for a full scope audit based on the significance of its contribution to the Group's consolidated operating profit before tax and consolidated total assets of the Group.
+In addition to a full scope audit of Capitec Bank Holdings which was scoped in for statutory purposes, full scope audits were performed for Capitec Bank Limited and Capitec Ins Proprietary Limited due to their financial significance to the Group.
+Capitec Bank Limited (which comprises the retail and business bank segments of the Group) and Capitec Ins Proprietary Limited (which comprises the insurance segment of the Group) were scoped in based on the significance of their contribution to the Group's consolidated operating profit before tax and consolidated total assets of the Group.